institutional access

 Trump ramps up antisemitism crackdown following killings of Israeli Embassy staffers

-• On May 22, two employees of the Israeli diplomatic mission, Yaron Lischinsky and Sarah Milgrim, were fatally shot outside the Capital Jewish Museum in Washington, DC.
+• Two Israeli Embassy staff members, Yaron Lischinsky and Sarah Milgrim, were fatally shot on May 22 outside the Capital Jewish Museum in Washington, D.C.

-• The shooting was committed by Elias Rodriguez, who was arrested after chanting pro-Palestinian slogans, amid a marked rise in antisemitic incidents in the United States.
+• The attack by Elias Rodriguez, who was detained and heard chanting pro-Palestinian slogans, occurred amid a record surge in antisemitic incidents linked to Hamas’s October 7, 2023 attack and the Gaza war.

 Insights by Ground AI